mattzeunert/babel-workshop/README.md

 - show how to debug jest

 ## Setup

 -- ask ppl to check their node version

 -- have to intro jest somehow in case ppl aren't familiar with unit tests --> first code change has to be super super simple

+## How to do the exercises

+// where to find the source code, where to find solutions

 ## Resources: